 The first known Wesleyan Methodist service in Beecroft was conducted by the Rev James Carruthers in the home of members of the Church of England, James and Jemima Hull on the northern corner of Kirkham Street and Beecroft Road in 1889.
 However when a Church of England was being formed in Beecroft the Hulls asked if the Wesleyans could move elsewhere.
-Accordingly, shortly thereafter services moved to the home of Frederick and Eliza Mason in Copeland Road where services continued between 1892-1895.
+Accordingly, shortly thereafter services moved to the home of Frederick and Eliza Mason in Copeland Road (or street as it was then called) where services continued between 1892-1895 .

-In the home of Mr & Mrs Frederick Mason a meeting on 6 June 1894 was presided over by the Rev J G Moore and “the desirability of erecting a Wesleyan Church was unanimously declared on the motion of Mr Mason and seconded by Mr Williams.”
+A meeting was held in the home of Mr & Mrs Frederick Mason on 6 June 1894 was presided over by the Rev J G Moore and “the desirability of erecting a Wesleyan Church was unanimously declared on the motion of Mr Mason and seconded by Mr Williams” .

 A timber church building was built on the site of the present church on Beecroft Road in 1895 with the then Minister of the relevant circuit being Rev John Moore.
 The church building was largely financed with assistance from the Mason family with support from Thomas Thompson Jnr of Thompson’s corner who was a benefactor of a number of local Wesleyan churches however the debt continued until 1909.